dev-AlejandroRios/dev-AlejandroRios/README.md

 - 📫 How to reach me **alejandroriosmunoz14@gmail.com**

-- 📄 Know about my experiences [I have nearly 3 years of experience in the field, I have found my true calling.
-I genuinely enjoy what I do and find immense satisfaction in it.](I have nearly 3 years of experience in the field, I have found my true calling.
-I genuinely enjoy what I do and find immense satisfaction in it.)
+- 📄 Know about my experiences:  I genuinely enjoy what I do and find immense satisfaction in it.
+My expertise lies primarily in backend development with C#, although I also excel in frontend development using web frameworks such as Angular and React.
+I take great pleasure in tackling complex challenges and bringing innovative solutions to the table.

 <p align="left">
 </p>